zero-waste/say-no-to-plastic/dairy.md

 # Cheese
 Where can you buy cheese without any packaging?
 Tricky.
 La Cave à Fromage in Hove is the answer.
-They're very accommodating and let me use my own box: zero packaging with my delicious [Mayfield Swiss](https://www.cookipedia.co.uk/recipes_wiki/Mayfield_Swiss_cheese), a vegetarian mountain cheese made in Sussex.
+They're very accommodating and let me use my own box for my delicious [Mayfield Swiss](https://www.cookipedia.co.uk/recipes_wiki/Mayfield_Swiss_cheese), a vegetarian mountain cheese made in Sussex.